ma-compbio/scGHOST/README.md

 ## Tutorials

 Please follow our tutorial notebooks in the root directory for examples on how to run scGHOST with and without first running Higashi.
-For a sample run of scGHOST, users can download the smaller WTC-11 dataset [here](https://cmu.box.com/s/lk51skm65hdmp54tlwskd3vo5tk0db2p) then extract the zip file to any directory.
+For a sample run of scGHOST, users can download the smaller WTC-11 dataset [here](http://genome.compbio.cs.cmu.edu:8008/~kxiong/data/scghost/wtc11/).
 After downloading the sample data, please change the `sample_configs/config_wtc.json` configuration file accordingly to point to the correct paths and run the following command:

 `python scghost.py --config sample_configs/config_wtc.json`